 - Almost 2.5 billion people don’t have access to adequate sanitation – infrastructure + intake and outtake treatment makes our water safer, increases lifespan and infant mortality rates

 - A two-degree increase in global temperature will cost 70 to 100 billion dollars a year between 2020 and 2050 – we can slow climate change but the effects are compounding and impending

-- 46% of terrestrial surface is covered by trans-boundary river basins – water is an international issue and has to be democratically used to a social understanding that access is a right
+- 46% of the terrestrial surface is covered by trans-boundary river basins – water is an international issue and has to be democratically used to a social understanding that access is a right

 - 90% of wastewater flows untreated in developing countries – we have the technology to solve this, let’s work together, so this isn’t a problem anymore, anywhere